 About the Projects Page

-All Qualtrics sessions begin on the Projects page – a one-stop shop listing all the XM projects you have created and those that have been shared with you.
+The Projects page is a one-stop shop listing all the XM projects you have created and those that have been shared with you.
 The Projects page can be accessed in one of two ways:

 Selecting Your Project Type